JoaLampela/Portfolio/_posts/2020-03-06-tasku-tohtori.md

 ![Symptoms]({{site.url}}{{site.baseurl}}/assets/images/symptoms.png)

 I was responsible for implementing and populating the database for the app.
-I used the Room database to store illnesses and their symptoms.
+I used the Room database system to store illnesses and their symptoms.

 The app was made as a school project using Android Studio.